-The Lectron 40 AMP portable charger is one of the most popular level 2 EV chargers from the brand.
-After reading consistently good user reviews of this product on Amazon, we decided to purchase one for review.
-This product has a NEMA 14-50 receptacle connector on one end, a 15 foot extension leading from the charging block, and a common J1772 EV connector on the other end.
+The Lectron 40 AMP Portable Charger is one of the most popular level 2 EV chargers from the brand.
+After reading consistently good user reviews of this product on Amazon, we decided to purchase one for our own testing.
+This product has a NEMA 14-50 input connector on one end, a 15-foot extension leading from the charging block, and a common J1772 EV connector on the other end.

 Our Rating 4 / 5